 This is a very tasty and juicy recipe, typical of Tuscany and more precisely of Florence area.

-It’s a very old recipe, and its complete name is “Peposo alla fornacina” or “Peposo dell’Impruneta“, because it was created in the XV century by some brick cookers at the kilns situated at Impruneta, a town on the hills surrounding Florence and well known for terracotta productions.
+It’s a very old recipe, and its complete name is “Peposo alla fornacina” or “Peposo dell’Impruneta“, because it seems it was created in the XV century by some brick cookers at the kilns situated at Impruneta, a town on the hills surrounding Florence and well known for terracotta productions.
 The story says that in that period, at the time of Brunelleschi, during the construction of the very famous cupola of Florence Cathedral, there was a higher request of bricks and as a consequences there were more “fornacini” (the workers) working at the kilns.
 These workers were working hard from morning until evening and didn’t have much money, so some of them started to put what they could manage to find inside some terracotta pots and place it to cook slowly just at the entrance of the kilns (not to burn it), for long hours until lunch time.
 The favorite meat were the poor cuts of the beef (or cow/ox), usually from the legs/thighs, and by cooking so slowly and for so many hours those cuts could become very tender.
 Then it was enough to add just a lot of pepper, garlic (in Middle Age time it was used a lot) and wine, and the first “Peposo” was born 🙂 (Peposo derives from the word “pepe“, which in Italian means pepper).

 It seems also that Brunelleschi had a problem: when many of his workers were going to have lunch in the taverns they were coming back often too late and drunken, creating a big loss of time for the works.
 So, after he tried this dish and learnt the story behind, he decided to create two “canteens” directly on the working place, were the “Peposo” was often prepared.
 In this way he solved its problem with those workers.
 It seems that this dish helped also to the construction of the Florence Cathedral, maybe 😀